Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

 \subsection{Timelike curvature bounded below}

 Finally, we show that a bound may be placed on the (finite) diameter (see Definition \ref{def: fin diam}) of a Lorentzian pre-length space with negative lower timelike curvature bound.
-This result is in the spirit of the Bonnet--Myers Theorem (Theorem \ref{thm: meyers}) from Riemannian geometry, however, as for previous results, we need to be careful about the Lorentzian subtleties.
+This result is in the spirit of the Bonnet--Myers Theorem (Theorem \ref{thm: meyers}) from Riemannian geometry However, as for previous results, we need to be careful about the Lorentzian subtleties.

-First, note that due to the way timelike curvature bounds were introduced in \cite{KS18}, the hierarchy of curvature bound implications is reversed.
+First, due to the way timelike curvature bounds were introduced by \citet*{KS18}, the hierarchy of curvature bound implications is reversed when compared to the metric setting.
+This was done to keep consistency with the notation introduced in \citet*{AB08}.
 More precisely, recall that if a metric space has curvature bounded below by some $k$, then it also has curvature bounded below by all $k' \leq k$.
 Similarly, if it has $k$ as an upper curvature bound, it also has any $k' \geq k$ as an upper curvature bound.
-In the Lorentzian case, it turns out that any \LpLS possessing timelike curvature bounded below by $K$ does so for all $K' \geq K$, and similarly for upper curvature bounds.
-Hence, we shall be required to assume a negative \emph{lower} bound.
-In addition, due to the behaviour of Anti-deSitter discussed before Definition \ref{def: fin diam}, we consider the finite diameter of Lorentzian pre-length spaces, rather than the ordinary diameter as in the metric case.
-Before diving into the theorem, we mention a lemma, giving a non-degeneracy condition for sub-triangles.
+For timelike curvature bounds in the Lorentzian setting, the inequalities are reversed and any \LpLS possessing timelike curvature bounded below by $K$ does so for all $K' \geq K$, while any \LpLS with timelike curvature bounded above by $K$ does so for all $K' \leq K$ (see \citet*[Lemma 3.27]{BS22} for a proof of this result and \citet*[Example 4.9]{KS18} for an explanation for this choice of convention).
+Hence, we shall be required to assume a \emph{negative} lower bound, as opposed to a positive one (cf.\ Theorem \ref{thm: meyers}).
+In addition, due to the behaviour of Anti-de Sitter discussed before Definition \ref{def: fin diam}, we consider the finite diameter of Lorentzian pre-length spaces, rather than the ordinary diameter as in the metric case.

+Before diving into the theorem proper, we provide a technical lemma which yields a non-degeneracy condition for adjacent timelike sub-triangles.